jupidity/inverse-kinematics/README.md

 ![alt text][image3]

-Above: The kuka arm successfully stacking 6 cylinders in simulation
+Above: The Kuka arm successfully stacking 6 cylinders in simulation

 The main problem is the speed of execution.
 IK_server.py is written using Sympy primarily, and as a result takes noticeable time to return the joint angle solutions when called.
 Sometimes resulting in the warning: